dabit3/a2a-x402-typescript/merchant-agent/README.md

 npm run dev
 ```

-Server runs at `http://localhost:10000` using ADK's built-in API server.
+Server runs at `http://localhost:10000` using a custom HTTP server with full x402 payment processing.

 ## Configuration